pschaus/LINFO1121/source/intro/index.rst

 This repository serves as a supplementary resource to the foundational text `Algorithms <https://algs4.cs.princeton.edu/home/>`_ (4th Edition) by Sedgewick and Wayne, offering a set of theoretical and programming exercises designed to complement the book's content.
 These exercises are ideally suited for a flipped classroom setting, allowing for an interactive, student-centered learning experience.
-Additionally, the exercises are compatible with the `Inginious <https://inginious.org>`_   grading platform, providing an efficient means for automated assessment.
+Additionally, the exercises are compatible with the `Inginious Grading <https://inginious.org>`_  platform, providing an efficient means for automated assessment.

 The repository also stands as a valuable tool for individuals preparing for programming interviews.